Best Position to Get Pregnant: Do Sex Positions Actually Help Conception?

 The real truth?
 Any position that results in ejaculation inside the vagina can lead to pregnancy.

-Myths vs. Facts About TTC Positions
+Myths vs Facts About Conception Positions

 Let’s clear up a few popular myths that can add unnecessary stress and pressure to something that should feel loving and natural.